Thanks to everybody who sent photos. Marie, Silvie, Davin, Liam and other dear friends.

 Friends started sending me photos, mostly from around Toronto.
 And the toilets kept on coming.
 I remember a day I went out for a bike ride to a bulk food store on Bloor, not far from my house, and passed no less than 10 toilets on the way there.
 It was a hot day but had recently rained a little and the toilets seemed like big mushrooms that had sprouted up out of the steaming sidewalk.

 So what's going on here in Toilet Town?
-Does the avalanche of discarded toilets have something to do with the stupid high price of housing?
+Does the avalanche of discarded toilets have something to do with the sky high price of housing?
 A toilet isn't difficult to replace and is a quick way to spruce a place up either to sell the house or after you shelled out to buy it.
 Is Toilet Town just a side effect of the housing mania?
-If this is the case though, why are street toilets unheard of in Vancouver, which has a housing bubble just as big as ours?
+If this is the case though, why are street toilets unheard of in Vancouver, which is also in a housing bubble?

 It's a good thing toilets don't talk.
 They know us too well.
 What happens in the bathroom typically, hopefully, stays in the bathroom.
 That is, until one day when this strange piece of ceramic furniture that has been privy to your every dirty secret in a room that is sealed from the world, is unceremoniously dumped on the sidewalk for all to see...

 I learned a lot about photography from taking lots and lots of pictures of toilets.
 That was a big part of this.
-I wanted to improve my photography and this turned out to be a great way to do it.
 It helped that toilets are all pretty similar.
 The challenge was figuring out how to photograph the same thing over and over and to try to make it interesting.
 To capture what it was that made this or that particular toilet unique.
 Taking pictures of people, by comparison, or other more conventionally interesting subjects, seemed a little too straightforward.